Topological bias: How haloes trace structural patterns in the cosmic web: Introduction

+P-Millennium provides a very useful halo catalogue for the topological analysis presented in this study because of its broad mass range of haloes.
+Haloes vary in masses of $\log_{10}\left(M\right) = \left[10.5, 13\right] \ h^{-1}M_{\odot}$, allowing to resolve any topological differences between haloes more precisely.
+To complete such a task, we divided the halo catalogue into six mass bins.
+Throughout the rest of the paper, these bins are labelled as HA, HB, HC, HD, HE and HF.
+Their associated mass ranges and number of haloes are shown in Table~\ref{tab:Classification Table}.

 As a basis to analyse the topology of these haloes we use a distance-based filtration.
 In this kind of filtration, haloes and clusters of haloes form connections if closer than a specific distance.
-This way of defining connections on a point-based distribution (the dark matter haloes) is formalised through a Delaunay tessellation~\citep{delone1934sphere}, and the resulting simplicial complex, which represents the halo structure as a collection of simplices.
+This way of defining connections on a point-based distribution (the dark matter haloes) is formalised through a Delaunay tessellation~\citep{delone1934sphere} and the resulting simplicial complex, which represents the halo structure as a collection of simplices.
 The simplices are naturally adaptive to the local density and geometry.
-Choosing a specific filtration length yields a uniquely defined scale-dependent subset of the full Delaunay complex, the so-called \emph{alpha shapes}, introduced by Edelsbrunner and collaborators~\citep{Edelsbrunner1983,edelsbrunner1994,edelsbrunner2010computational}.
-The \emph{alpha complex}, the nested sequence of alpha shapes, perfectly trace the multi-scale connections established by the halo distribution, while considering that the resulting connections occur on all scales.
-It means that they form a direct and unambiguous representation of the multi-scale topological structure of the distance field.
-The inferred persistence diagrams and Betti numbers characterise the underlying homology of the alpha shapes of the halo distribution in this simulation.
+Choosing a specific filtration length yields a uniquely defined scale-dependent subset of the full Delaunay complex, the so-called \emph{alpha shapes}, introduced by Edelsbrunner and collaborators~\citep{Edelsbrunner1983, edelsbrunner1994, edelsbrunner2010computational}.
+The \emph{alpha complex}, the nested sequence of alpha shapes, perfectly traces the multi-scale connections established by the halo distribution, while considering that the resulting connections occur on all scales.
+The sequence forms a direct and unambiguous representation of the multi-scale topological structure of the distance field.
+The derived persistence diagrams and Betti numbers characterise the underlying homology of the alpha shapes of the halo distribution in this simulation.
 Through the use of persistence computed from the alpha shape filtration, we establish a natural description of the multi-scale nature of the halo distribution.